lisette-subset/technical-journal/content/docs/networks/routing/intradomain-routing/02_routing.md

 #### Poison Reverse: a solution to count to infinity in DV Routing

+In order to stop the problem of counting to infinity above, a node can poison a path.

 ## Comparison of Link State vs Distance Vector Algorithms:
 - message complexity:
     - LS: O(n^2)